 The number of do it yourself websites has expanded like a mushroom cloud.
 Large companies and even smaller agencies offer plans where a user with no prior programming experience can set up a website using their software.
 Although some software includes images, it does not prepare the user for inserting appropriate images.

 A striking photograph can enhance your brand and express emotions.
 Poor graphics and images can impair the quality of the site.
 It is preferable to include high quality stock photography to grainy and blurred photographs or personal pictures.

 There are two categories of images: Images with story appeal and Images which demonstrate.
 An image with story appeal evokes curiosity and triggers the reader to read the post.
 It should be placed at the top of the post.
 Images that demonstrate create a visual explanation of text on the site or are used to simplify an explanation.
 Included in this category are charts, before and after pictures and product images.
+These visual elements can be used to boost your SEO and attract more visitors to your site.
 Selecting an appropriate image relevant to the content is only part of the required effort.
 The other part is having a clear grasp of file formats, size, and optimization.

 A few guidelines